 The Division of Medical Physics strives to promote safe and effective use of radiation in the medical environment in line with the needs of the 21st century.
 The Division forms part of the Department of Radiation Medicine, and liaises closely with the Divisions of Radiation Oncology, Diagnostic Radiology and Nuclear Medicine to offer effective healthcare services, and support research, teaching and training.

-Formal training programmes are offered for registrars studying towards their college exams, as well as medical physics students studying towards BSc (Med) (Hons) and MSc degrees.
+Formal training programmes are offered for registrars studying towards their college exams, as well as medical physics students studying towards BSc (Med) (Hons), MSc and PhD degrees.
 The unit is registered as an HPCSA accredited training institute for Medical Physics interns.

 In order to work as a Medical Physicist in South Africa you need to be registered with the Health Professions Council of South Africa.
 Registration requires a four year professional degree/BSc Honours degree (or equivalent), including all of the medical physics subjects, followed by a two year internship at an accredited training facility.

 The Division of Medical Physics at GSH/UCT offers a BSc (Med) (Hon) degree and is also an accredited training institution for this programme.
 Training includes all aspects of Medical Physics relating to Radiation Oncology, Diagnostic Radiology, Nuclear Medicine and Radiation Protection.
 Interns are required to complete programmes in all four areas in order to register in South Africa.

 Programme convener: Ms Nanette Joubert (HoDiv Medical Physics)